-It is normal for the engine to consume a certain amount of oil.
-Consumption can be up to 1.0 litres per 1,000 km.
+Depending on how you drive and the conditions in which the car is used, oil consumption can be up to 0.5 ltr./1000 km.
+Oil consumption is likely to be higher for the first 5000 km.
 For this reason the engine oil level must be checked at regular intervals, preferably when filling the tank and before a journey.